h2zero/NimBLE-Arduino/README.md

 For added performance and optimizations see [Usage tips](docs/Usage_tips.md).

-Check the Refactored_original_examples in the examples folder for highlights of the differences with the original library.

 More advanced examples highlighting many available features are in examples/ NimBLE_Server, NimBLE_Client.

 Beacon examples provided by @beegee-tokyo are in examples/ BLE_Beacon_Scanner, BLE_EddystoneTLM_Beacon.